CookPaddy

 3. 3

-Add 2-3 tbsp of water to a skillet and place the lower halves in the center.
-When the water boils and bubbles form, reduce heat to low and add the tips.
+Add 2–3 tbsp of water to a frying pan and place the lower halves of the asparagus in the center.
+Once the water comes to a boil and bubbles appear, reduce the heat and add the tip halves.

 4. 4

-Sprinkle the ★salt evenly over the asparagus and cover the skillet tightly.
+Sprinkle the ★ salt evenly over the asparagus, then place the lid on tightly.
 Cook over medium to medium-high heat for 1 minute.

 5. 5